How to Safely Use Your Neti Pot and Perform Ritual Nasal Cleansings

 Use Filtered Water for Your Neti Pot

 Filtered water is purified through a process of screening using straining systems or with the addition of chemicals.
-Since the act of Wudu requires clean water, s with most religious rituals, purified water is allowed.
-Again, filtered was is available, usually inexpensively, at grocery stores or vending machines.
+Since the act of Wudu requires clean water, purified water is allowed.
+Again, filtered water is available at grocery stores or vending machines.

 Boil Your Neti Pot Water

-For those who do not want to spend money on water, tap water is safe to use for nasal cleansing so long as it is boil.
+For those who do not want to spend money on bottled water, tap water is safe to use for nasal cleansing so long as it is boiled.
 Boiling water for five minutes removes the dangers of amoebas and other harmful microbes.
 By the time the water is brought to boiling point, bacteria, viruses and other pathogens are destroyed.
 For safety, the water should be allowed to rapid boil for an extra minute.
-Once boiled, cover the water and allow to cool to the appropriate temperature, usually body temperature, for nasal rinsing.
+Once boiled, cover the water and allow to cool, usually to body temperature for nasal rinsing.

 How to Safely Use Your Neti Pot with Thorough Cleanings

-N. fowleri. does not survive long without moisture so the best way to avoid contamination is by allowing your cleaned neti pot to air dry.
+N. fowleri. does not survive long without moisture so avoid contamination by allowing your cleaned neti pot to air dry.
 Use soap and warm water for cleaning and allow the pot to dry undisturbed away from water.
 Most neti pots are also dishwasher safe for more thorough sanitizing.

 For more information on N. fowleri please visit the Center for Disease Control’s fact page.